Collbrothers/portfolio/content/homelab.md

 ## What is a homelab
 Simply put a homelab is a setup of computer and networking equipment in a person's home used for learning, experimenting, and hosting personal projects or websites.
 It can range from a single computer to a complex network of servers and devices.

-## Why do I have one
+## What do I run
-It began with me wanting to run experiment with [Home Assistant](https://www.home-assistant.io/), so I started out with a simple Raspberry pi, but this had some limitations, primarily performance.
-So what did I do?
-I started looking at servers and got an amazing deal on an HPE DL380 which was packed with top of the line components.

-And since then, I've found more and more software I could run locally.
-So I got some networking equipment and well here we are.
+My hypervisor of choice is Proxmox, on said hypervisor I run different VMs using debian.
+The primary VM is running Docker compose, all of this together hosts:
+- Jellyfin - A media library management system.
+- qBittorrent - To torrent linux ISOs.
+- Minecraft - Multiple minecraft severs, vanilla & modded.
+- Homeassistant - Not configured yet, on my todo list.

 ## What's in it
-- HPE DL380 running Esxi 6.7
+- Huawei FusionServer 2288H V5 with a single Xeon Scalable 1st Gen Gold 5118, 2x16GB 2400MHz RAM, a single 870 evo 1TB and 2x DC600M 1920GB.
-- Netgear Managed Switch
+- Netgear Managed Switch.
-- Raspberry Pi 4 (4gb) x 3
+- Raspberry Pi 4 (4gb) x 3.
-- 3D Printer (Resin & FDM)
+- 3D Printer (Resin & FDM).

 ## What's next
-- A new router, I'm currently deciding between a self-hosted Pfsense instance or a MikroTik router (if I can get my hands on one).
-- A proper UPS, this equipment is expensive and I don't want to roll my dice with Thor.
-- A dedicated NAS for plex and backups.
+- A new router - Most likely going to get a MikroTik, unsure what model, but possible one with 10G capabilities.
+- A proper UPS - Call me crazy, but I would rather not lose everything if lightning strikes.
+- A dedicated graphics card - Would be used for Jellyfin media transcoding, currently the Intel Arc A310 or A380 are my choice.
+I am waiting for the release of Battlemage to hopefully get a better price or even one of the new cards.
+- More RAM - Self explanatory, 32GB is a lot, but 64 or even 128GB is the goal.